bilalsavagexd/CS-351L---AI-Lab-GitHub-Repository_2022359/README.md

 ## 🔧 **Getting Started**

-To execute the code solutions yourself, follow these steps:
+To execute my code solutions yourself, follow these steps:

 1. **Clone the Repository**
    ```bash